What is SQL, and why is it important?

 SQL: Structured Query Language.

 In this blog, we’re going to explain why SQL is so important without getting too technical.
 It’s the query language for relational databases from Oracle, Microsoft, IBM, Snowflake, and others that primarily store and process sensitive information like personally identifiable information (PII), PHI health information, and PCI data.
-The often quoted 2020 Verizon Data Breach Investigation Report shows that SQL injections are the second most prevalent attack threat (right behind credentialed threats, as seen in our last blog), so it’s certainly worth talking about.

 Let’s use Snowflake (who, coincidentally, has their own version of SQL) for example.
 They have one of the best examples of a secure data environment: SSO, 2FA, RBAC, secure views, you name it.
 That makes it difficult to misuse data access... but not impossible.
 The aforementioned security features are entirely dependent upon and trusting of the identity of the user.
 If someone can present the correct sequence of bytes over the internet to Snowflake, then they can pretend to be someone else.

 In a world where you can hardly trust your food to be delivered with integrity, how can you trust a solution that depends entirely upon the validity of the user?
 If someone will steal your lunch, then someone with access to your data will certainly steal, or get targeted by criminals, for a number of reasons far more lucrative than your $3 taco.

 What do we do about it?